-PHP's expm1 in JavaScript
+PHP's expm1 in TypeScript

 // discuss at: https://locutus.io/php/expm1/